meg-gutshall/flatiron-curriculum-notes/12-rails/10-routes-and-resources/02-modifying-nested-resources.md

 Continuing with our blog application, we're going to extend our nested resources to allow for creating and modifying blog posts by author.

-## Creating A New Post For An Author
+## Creating a New Post For an Author

 The first thing we want to do is to create a new post that is automatically link to an `Author`.
 We could set up a select box on the post page and make the author choose, however, if we're already on the author's page, we know who the author is, so why not do it without forcing the user to choose?